Living in Calgary

 Calgary is a diverse and prosperous city in the province of Alberta.
-It sits in the foothills of the Rocky Mountains, where the Bow and Elbow rivers meet, and is framed by fresh air, open spaces, parks and pathways, and mountains and rivers.
+It sits in the foothills of the Rocky Mountains, where the Bow and Elbow rivers meet.
+It offers fresh air, open spaces, parks and pathways, and mountains and rivers.

 Calgary enjoys more days of sunshine than any other major Canadian city and is less than an hour’s drive from the majestic Rockies.

-A number of immigrants are attracted to Calgary, because of the lowest tax rate in the country, strong oil and gas and agriculture industries and above all, affordable housing.
+A number of immigrants are attracted to Calgary, because of the low tax rate, strong oil and gas and agriculture industries and above all, the lifestyle it offers.

 Close to the Rocky Mountains, Calgary experiences a dry, humid continental climate, with long, cold, dry, but variable winters, and short, moderately warm summers.

 The city is among the sunniest in Canada however, with an average of 332.9 days every year.
 Even on cold, snowy days, you may still feel warmed by the sun.